 Horns honking.
 A biker zooms past.
 Newsstands beaming with publications hot off the press.
-New York City — the largest city in the United States.
+New York City — the most populous city in the United States.
 Known for its vibrant diversity and limitless opportunity, this bustling city has something to offer everyone.
+From its skyscrapers piercing the sky to the fountains and trees in Central Park, you’ll be able to appeal to your tranquil and wild sides as well.
 New York City is a place where anything can happen.
-Whether seeking internship opportunities or courses for credit, this electrifying city will not disappoint.
+Whether you’re seeking New York City internships for experience or for credit (or both), this electrifying city will not disappoint.

-The Big Apple is situated on the United State's east coast, bordered by the Atlantic Ocean and the states of New Jersey and Connecticut.
-New York City consists of five boroughs: Brooklyn, the Bronx, Manhattan, Queens, and Staten Island.
-Though opportunities can be found in every borough, the majority are offered on the island of Manhattan.
+What is life like for interns in New York City?
+NYC consists of five boroughs: Brooklyn, the Bronx, Manhattan, Queens, and Staten Island.
+Though New York City internships can be found in every borough, the majority are offered on the island of Manhattan.

 Known as the city that never sleeps, rest assured there is always something happening.
 Public transportation runs around the clock, so navigating into the wee hours of the night can be a sinch.
 From broadway shows to professional sporting events, fashion shows to street performers, museums to concerts, restaurants to bars and clubs, one will never get bored.
 A plethora of resources are available to help students and interns alike keep up with what's happening.
 Many activities can cost a pretty penny but there are loads of free events to take advantage of too.